105: Under Pressure! Insights from a Teen with ADHD, with Penny and Son, Luke

 LUKE WILLIAMS

 Luke is a high school senior who openly shares about his experience with ADHD and autism.
 He creates digital music and loves video games, especially VR (virtual reality).
 His favorite personal characteristic is his ability to make people laugh, including the international characters he brings to life through voice acting, including imitating the accents of Britain, Russia, Australia, and Brooklyn.
-Listen to Luke’s music on Soundcloud via the icon below.
+Listen to Luke’s music on Soundcloud.

 Luke (00:03): They're trying to help you out and they're trying to do what they think is best for you.
 And if you don't think that's best for you, you should sit down with yourself, nice little cup of tea and bagel, some cream cheese, and you should say, what do I think is best for me?
 And what can I tell the people trying to help me to do from now on?
 So that it stops feeling like they're just pestering me and nagging me about this school.